 Then, before you follow up, check your notes.
 If they said it would be a week, wait until a week has passed before reaching out.
 And while it’s tempting, try not to follow up exactly one week from your interview.
 Consider giving them a few more days or even an additional week before reaching out, just in case they’ve fallen behind.

 You may think reaching out before the deadline shows how interested you are in the position.
-However, it can also demonstrate a lack of soft skills, like being a good listener, paying attention to details, and following instructions.
+However, it can also demonstrate a lack of soft skills, like being an active listener, paying attention to details, and following instructions.
 So, as hard as it might be, resist the urge to reach out too soon.

 Example Follow-Up Script

-When it’s time to follow up, you’ll likely reach out via email, though you can leave a voicemail if you want.
+When it’s time to follow up, you’ll likely reach out via email, though you can leave a voicemail if you want — or even send a note by postal mail if you think that’s preferable for the role and company.

 No matter your preferred contact method, Ingledue-Lopez says that your follow-up should include these seven elements: